guitarbeat/cooperative-housing-culture-training/cooperative-housing-culture-training/workbook/worksheets/communication_assessment.md

-# Communication Effectiveness Assessment
+# Communication Effectiveness Assessment for Cooperative Trustees

 ## Purpose
-This assessment helps your cooperative evaluate its current communication practices and identify areas for improvement.
-Complete this assessment as a group or individually and then discuss the results together.
+This assessment tool is designed for cooperative trustees to critically evaluate and enhance their organization's communication efficacy.
+It facilitates identification of current strengths and strategic areas for improvement in communication practices.

 ## Instructions
-1. Rate your cooperative's communication practices on a scale of 1-5 for each item
+1. Rate your cooperative's communication practices on a scale of 1-5 for each item.
-2. Add up your scores for each section
+2. Aggregate scores for each section to identify performance trends.
-3. Identify your strengths and areas for improvement
+3. Prioritize key strengths and areas requiring strategic intervention.
-4. Develop an action plan based on your results
+4. Formulate a concrete action plan based on the assessment outcomes.

 ## Rating Scale
-1 = Never/Not at all
+1 = Seldom/Minimal
-2 = Rarely/Slightly
+2 = Infrequently/Limited
-3 = Sometimes/Moderately
+3 = Occasionally/Moderate
-4 = Often/Considerably
+4 = Frequently/Substantial
-5 = Always/Extremely
+5 = Consistently/Exceptional

 ---